hay/haybase/README.md

 a lot of the code seems repetitive and alike.
 Of course, you can copy-paste stuff from the standard themes, but is that really the right way to write a theme?

 Haybase provides an easy interface to many features of WordPress.
 Writing very simple, nice object-orientated PHP5, you can add stuff like post thumbnails, Facebook Open Graph data, minified javascripts, theme options pages or a list of recent comments.

 Features
 --------
+Easily…
-* Timthumb image resize script for post thumbnails (or any other image)
+* Resize post thumbnails (or any other image)
+* Add CSS/JS scripts with automatic minifying (makes your site a lot faster)
+* Add Facebook Open Graph metadata to your page for better sharing
+* Add theme option pages
-* Simple way to get an array with your
+* Get arrays with your recent posts or comments
-    * Recent posts
-    * Recent comments
-* Easy ways to access common variables in your theme (such as the theme directory)
+* Access common variables in your theme (such as the theme directory)
-* Helper scripts for adding CSS styles and Javascript
-* Automatically minify Javascript
 * Get the page type
-* Lightweight template functionality
-* Add theme option pages
-* Easy adding of Facebook Open Graph metadata to your page
+* Do templating, with a lightweight function

+Other things:
 * Utility functions for commonly used stuff
 * Open source, GPL licensed.
 Just like WordPress itself.
 * Clean, object-orientated, PHP5 code with classes instead of endlessly_long_function_names_with_lots_of_underscores_and_prefixes
+* No ads or hidden spyware

 Requirements
 ------------